 |Mike Taylor||2008||No. 55||Idaho Stampede||Portland Trail Blazers|

-The six came from three different avenues: P.J.
-Hairston, Glen Rice Jr. and Mike Taylor were college prospects who had been dismissed from their schools; Thanasis Antetokounmpo and Chu Chu Maduabum were international prospects who gained their first pro experience in the U.S. in the NBA G League; and Latavious Williams was a high school prospect who opted to turn pro rather than attend college.
+The seven came from three different avenues: P.J.
+Hairston, Glen Rice Jr. and Mike Taylor were college prospects who had been dismissed from their schools; Thanasis Antetokounmpo, Chu Chu Maduabum and Alen Smailagic were international prospects who gained their first pro experience in the U.S. in the NBA G League; and Latavious Williams was a high school prospect who opted to turn pro rather than attend college.

 (Note: The NBA G League’s age minimum is 18 years old, not 19 as in the NBA.)